haooken/ManiacalLabs.com/content/posts/2019/1/Billiard_Ball_Arcade_Trackball_Mouse/index.md

 Other than that little snag, the code was pretty trivial.
 All it really does is read the two encoder outputs and all five buttons, then sends the appropriate signals over USB using the `Mouse` class that comes with the Teensy software.

 The two non-standard buttons that you may be wondering about are the two clear ones.
 The one at the top is the the sensitivity toggle.
 Because this is an arcade trackball the ball has to move farther than is really desirable for each pulse sent from the encoder.
 So to make the mouse more usable, I simply multiply the output of the encoder so that one pulse actually moves the mouse four pixels in the given direction.
 But this can make the mouse less precise.
-So toggling that button drops the multiplier down to two instead of 4, making for slower movement but much more precise tracking.
+So toggling that button drops the multiplier down to two instead of four, making for slower movement but much more precise tracking.

 The second button, the one below the trackball, is the scroll button.
 Holding this button will cause the trackball to send scroll wheel signals instead of mouse movements.